-- \checkmark 1.
-Finish the Doubts

-- ✓2.
+- ✓1.
 The Cogito

-- 3. The Wax Argument
+- 2. The Wax Argument

-- 4. Descartes's Rule
+- 3. Descartes's Rule

-- 5. Foundationalism
+- 4. Foundationalism

-- 6. The Resemblance Hypothesis
+- 5. The Resemblance Hypothesis

-- 7. The Solipsistic Barrier
+- 6. The Solipsistic Barrier

-Knowledge of Bodies From the Mind Alone
+Knowledge of Bodies Comes From the Mind Alone

-- We generally think that our knowledge of physical objects is the result of sense experience. - We see a chipmunk, perhaps represent it to ourselves in imagination, and then we know about the chipmunk. - Not so fast, says Descartes: - "I now know that even bodies are not, properly speaking, perceived by the senses or by the faculty of imagination, but by the intellect alone, and that they are not perceived through their being touched or seen, but only through their being understood" (47a).
+- We generally think that our knowledge of physical objects is the result of sense experience. - We see a chipmunk, perhaps represent it to ourselves in imagination, and then we know about the chipmunk. - Not so fast, says Descartes: - ► "I now know that even bodies are not, properly speaking, perceived by the senses or by the faculty of imagination, but by the intellect alone, and that they are not perceived through their being touched or seen, but only through their being understood" (47a).